ktagilbert/rookie-dev/pending posts/2015-12-3-Content-rules.markdown

 Another solution is to assign each a writer just one-three clients rather than 10-30 articles for one sale.
 That way, they will AT LEAST have different topics to write about and that will help fuel their interest and motivation.

-Now that you have two great solutions in front of you, I'm going to end by saying you need to also consider paying your writers more.
-They deserve more than a fraction of a dollar per word and more than $15 per article.
-That's me being conservative by the way.
-I really think that writers deserve $50 per article considering how many hours they put into the work.
-This is not minimum wage level work.
-It is work done by a highly educated being with an incredibly valuable skill that not everyone has!
-Believe me, a CEO once tried to write my articles for me and it was not pretty! **Another bonus of raising their pay is that you will end up with more motivated and content writers who will want to stick by you and give you the quality you and your clients deserve.**

-If you haven't already, the best thing you can do right now is [download the 12 questions to help you improve your copywriting workflow](/downloads/questionstoHelpYouImproveYourCopyWritingWorkflow.pdf) and fill them out with your team.
+Now that you have two great solutions in front you, the best thing you can do moving forward is  to[download the 12 questions to help you improve your copywriting workflow](/downloads/questionstoHelpYouImproveYourCopyWritingWorkflow.pdf) and fill them out with your team.
 It will only take 15 minutes and save you whole days of work as you improve your workflow!

 Let me know what you think and thanks for reading guys!